-I bring to you a collection of interesting trivia about the Enigmatic genius.
-All is sourced from information in public domain and i have tried to bring together some little known instances.
+I bring to you a collection of interesting trivia about the Enigmatic genius Kishore Kumar.
+The source is from information in public domain and i have tried to bring together some little known instances.
 I have taken the liberty that while copying from one may be plagiarism, copying from many is research.

 He learnt yodeling by listening to his other brother Anoop Kumar’s Austrian records.

 Dada as hero, others as singer.
-As an actor, Kishore Da has had various other singers sing for him.
-Some of them are Rafi, Manna Dey, C. Ramchandra, Mahendra Kapoor and S. D. Baatish .
-Special Mention is made of the song Aankhon ko Mila yaar se from the movie Bhagam Bhag which is one of the biggest mis-directions in Hindi Movie which had Rafi saab and SD Baatish both singing for Kishore- in the same song
+As an actor, Dada had various other singers sing for him such as Rafi, Manna Dey, C. Ramchandra, Mahendra Kapoor and S. D. Baatish .
+Curiously the song “Aankhon ko Mila yaar se” from “Bhagam Bhag” had both Rafi and SD Baatish singing for Kishore- in the same song

 His Death.
 Dada passed away on the birthday of Dadamoni on 13th October 1987.
 Hence Dadamoni never celebrated his birthday for the next 13 years till he too passed away.
-His body was taken to Khandwa for cremation and on his Samadhi it is written “Kabhi Alvida Naa Kehna”, from his famous song Chalte Chalte Mere ye geet Yaad Rakhna.
+His body was taken to Khandwa for cremation and on his Samadhi it is written “Kabhi Alvida Naa Kehna”, from his famous song “Chalte Chalte”.